 Lisbon – the capital and largest city of Portugal.
 Its hilly structure means that you get magnificent views at unexpected moments.
-There are tons of things to see and do, but first it’s important to know what the different neighborhoods are known for.
+There are tons of things to see and do in Lisbon, but first it’s important to know what the different Lisbon neighborhoods are known for.

 Belém is a neighborhood of Lisbon which was left much more intact than some others after the great earthquake of 1755.
 As such, Belém is still home to many historic buildings and the UNESCO World Heritage sites Jerónimos Monastery and Belém Tower.
 The Belém Tower is located at the Tagus river, and from the top you have a fantastic view over the Tagus and Lisbon.
 Not far from the Belém Tower, is the Fábrica dos Pastéis de Belém, a cafe that has been around since 1837 and produces the world famous Pastéis de Belém.
 They also have several cakes and beverages on offer which you can enjoy in the delightful vintage atmosphere of this place.